gr-blog/gregros.dev/posts/web/05/iframes-and-when-javascript-worlds-collide.post.md

 - Every prototype chain

 ## Can’t it just share?
 Not really.
-Pages modify their environments all the time, and these modifications can be incompatible with each other.
+Pages change their environments all the time, and these modifications can be incompatible with each other.

 For example, I prefer to set up my JS environment like this: